imagej/imagej.github.io/_pages/Colocalization_-_hardware_setup_and_image_acquisition.md

 Types of Noise:

 -   dark noise / dark current.
 False signal with Poisson distribution from thermally generated electrons in the detector.
 CCD/EMCCD/sCMOS: increases with temperature, so we use cooled cameras, then there is nothing much to do as the noise is then very small and only seen in very long exposures.
 PMT/Confocal: cooled PMTs help, eg. Leica SP5
 -   Read noise / digitizer noise / electronic noise from the system (Confocal PMTs get over it with a PMT voltage above about 400).
 EMCCDs are very sensitive because they amplify a small signal over and above the dark noise and read noise so you can measure it. sCMOS cameras have a very low read noise of an eletron ot two, several times less than a CCD camera.
 -   Photon shot noise.
 This is intrinsic statistical noise in the signal coming from fluorescence photons.
 It follows a Poisson distribution over time, as photons arrive whenever they like at the detector.
 It's magnitude is the square root of the number of incident photons measured.
 So we can increase the "photon signal" to "photon signal noise" ratio by increasing the exposure time or pixel dwell time and collecting more photons, but this contradicts one of the rules to avoid a blurry image - when the sample is moving, and might cause photo bleaching of the dye.
 On a single point scan confocal microscope it gives a better signal, more photons detected, to do more line scan averages with a pixel dwell time much less than 10 microseconds, than to do one slower scan with more than about 10 microseconds pixel dwell time (this is for complicated photophysics reasons to do with dye dark states, eg triplet state population build up.)
 -   Amplification noise.
 The more gain, the more noise.
 This noise is Gaussian shaped.
 A solution would be to use lower gains (on a confocal dont use a PMT voltage over about 800, turn the laser power up a bit instead if you can, or do more line scan averaging).
 On A CCD (especially EM CCD) don't have the gain too high or you will add noise to your image.

-One must have a signal strong enough to allow a good enough signal:noise ratio, or be able to deal with a weak signal and separate it from the noise, using eg iterative deconvolution\!
+One must have a signal strong enough to allow a good enough signal:noise ratio, or be able to deal with a weak signal and separate it from the noise, using eg iterative deconvolution!

 ### Cross talk and Bleed through

 *`Definition`` ``1:`*` Fluorophores do not match `
 `optical components (excitation / emission filters, `
 `lasers, dichroics). `

 *`Definition`` ``2:`*` You detect emission from the wrong `
 `dye, and falsely believe it comes from the right dye. `

 So... this one is *the* very worst and most dangerous problem in colocalization experiments.
 It can be explained with the following spectra: